Tom Thibodeau: Coaching style

-Thibodeau has been compared to legendary NFL coach Bill Belichick because of his attention to detail, organization, and game planning. “[Thibodeau] was meticulously organized, almost scary organized, and he reminded me of Bill Belichick.
+Thibodeau has been compared to successful NFL coach Bill Belichick because of his attention to detail, organization, and game planning. “[Thibodeau] was meticulously organized, almost scary organized, and he reminded me of Bill Belichick.
 I’ve spent a lot of time with Belichick and Thibodeau’s got a lot of the same mannerisms, the same attention to detail that Belichick has.
-And that’s about the highest compliment I could give someone," said Rick Pitino. "[Thibodeau is] very similar to Bill Belichick if you ever to go to a Bill Belichick practice,” said former NBA player Brian Scalabrine.
+And that’s about the highest compliment I could give someone," said Hall of Fame basketball coach Rick Pitino. "[Thibodeau is] very similar to Bill Belichick if you ever to go to a Bill Belichick practice,” said former NBA player Brian Scalabrine.
 “Every smallest detail of his practice is talked about.
 Every pass has to be seamed.
 Every shot has to be quick and balanced.
 Every pick-and-roll you have to come off shoulder-to-hip,” said Scalabrine.

 He has been called "one of the best coaches in the NBA", sometimes ranking among the top five coaches in the league among NBA general managers.
 He was ranked 13th best coach in 2017 by ESPN, despite the Timberwolves finishing outside of playoff contention.

 Highly regarded as a defensive strategist, in January 2013, ESPN praised Thibodeau's defensive system as "the pinnacle of team defensive strategy in the NBA."
 However, according to a 2010 Boston Globe article, "one of the many misconceptions about Thibodeau is that he’s strictly a defensive specialist."
 Jeff Van Gundy hired Thibodeau because he was drawn to "his innovative offensive sets" and "player development skills."